Bengal governor may visit violence-hit Dinhata on Saturday | Law-Order

 Bose, who is on a trip to the northern districts of the state, may meet the family members of the deceased and also talk to the witnesses of the clash at Dinhata, he said.

-One person was killed and four others were injured in the incident of firing during a clash between two groups of people at Dinhata in Cooch Behar district on Tuesday morning.
+One person was killed and four others were injured in the incident of firing during a clash between two groups of people at Dinhata on Tuesday morning.

-At least four people were detained for their alleged involvement in the killing, a senior police officer said.
+At least four people were detained for their alleged involvement in the killing ahead of the panchayat elections, a senior police officer said.

+Fresh tension erupted in the Okrabari area in Cooch Behar on Friday night, another officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)